viveksrivastava111/VoiceCommander-AI/README.md

 Instead of requiring the user to manually search for every product, the application records the user's complete voice command, sends the recorded audio to a Python backend, transcribes it using a local Faster-Whisper model, and then processes the resulting text through a client-side command parser.

 The parsed command is executed directly inside the application.
-Depending on the command, VoiceCart AI can:
+Depending on the command, VoiceCommander AI can:

 - Add one or multiple products to the cart
 - Understand quantities and units